 I’ve seen new members grow in confidence and mastery.
 I’ve seen a guest shakily get to his feet barely able to stammer out his name only to win a humorous speech contest three months later.

 I’ve seen a woman so nervous she burst into tears giving her first speech.
-But with support of the group she summoned up the courage to come back and succeed.
+But with the support of the group, she summoned up the courage to come back and succeed.

 Toastmasters meetings are safe places in which to develop your communication and leadership skills.
 Members learn from each other.
 But this is not the blind leading the blind.
 Toastmasters has a highly structured approach to gaining communication and leadership skills.
 And structure, whether writing a book or giving a speech, is what gives communication its coherence.